 - Kekekabic Trail Guide – describes the 42-mile Kekekabic Trail, a segment of the NCT in northeastern Minnesota’s Boundary Waters Canoe Area Wilderness.
 Includes, maps, mileages, trailhead and parking information.
-For more information or to learn how to order, contact email@example.com.
+For more information contact email@example.com.

 - Joan Young’s North Country Cache – The first book by a hiker of the entire North Country Trail.

 - Luke Jordan’s Thru and Back Again: A Hiker’s Journey on the North Country Trail – Detailing Luke “Strider” Jordan’s thru-hike.
 Reads like a guide with great location specific information.

 - 50 Hikes on Michigan and Wisconsin’s North Country Trail by Thomas Funke